Achilleion (Corfu): Creation by Empress Elisabeth

 The palace was designed by Italian architect Raffaele Caritto and built on an area of 200,000 m^{2}.
 Elisabeth's husband, Emperor Franz Josef of Austria, had owned some nearby land as well.
 The German sculptor Ernst Herter was commissioned to create works inspired from Greek mythology.
 His sculpture Dying Achilles (Ancient Greek: Αχιλλεύς θνήσκων), created in Berlin in 1884 as inscribed in the statue, forms the centrepiece of the Achilleion Gardens.

 The architectural design was intended to represent an ancient Phaeacian palace.
 The building, with the classical Greek statues that surround it, is a monument to platonic romanticism as well as escapism and was named after Achilles: Achilleion.

 The Triumph of Achilles by Franz von Matsch; panoramic fresco (main hall, upper level).
 Achilles drags Hector's lifeless body at the Gates of Troy.

 Paintings and statues of Achilles are abundant, both in the main hall and in the gardens, depicting contrasting heroic and tragic scenes of the Trojan War.
-The building is of Pompeian style and was decorated by Elizabeth with representations and statues.
+The building is of Pompeian style and was decorated by Elisabeth with representations and statues.
 Elisabeth wrote that "I want a palace with pillared colonnades and hanging gardens, protected from prying glances — a palace worthy of Achilles, who despised all mortals and did not fear even the gods."
-Sisi used the Achilleion only as a private palace, as a refuge from the world and her past.
-She received only her daughters Archduchess Marie Valerie and Archduchess Gisela with their husbands there.
+She used the Achilleion only as a private palace, as a refuge from the world and her past; she received only her daughters Archduchess Marie Valerie and Archduchess Gisela with their husbands there.
 Elisabeth's husband, Emperor Franz Joseph, did not like sea voyages and never saw the palace.

 The gardens on top of the hill provide a scenic view of the surrounding green hills and valleys, with the Ionian Sea in the background.

 Elisabeth frequently visited Achilleion until spring 1896.
 She lost interest in her palace though and even considered selling it.
 Much of the interior was moved back to Vienna.
 In September 1898 Elisabeth was assassinated by Italian anarchist Luigi Lucheni in Geneva.